Forrest, Victoria: White Settlement

 The railway to the town was opened in 1891 and closed in 1957, as a branch line from Birregurra.
 It serviced the townships of Deans Marsh, Murroon, Barwon Downs, Yaugher and Forrest.
 At Forrest numerous tramways ran off into the nearby bush.
-These lines were used to bring the freshly cut timber to the rail head, and the associated sawmills of which there were 4 in Forrest and nearby Yaugher.
+These lines were used to bring the freshly cut timber to the rail head, and the associated sawmills of which there were four in Forrest and nearby Yaugher.
 All of these mills are now closed.

 Originally called Yaugher, the name was changed to Forrest when the township was established.
 Forrest was named after Charles Lamond Forrest, the Colonial Government MLA representative for the district, who pushed for the rail link to be made.
-The railway station was opened as Yaugher on 5 June 1891 but renamed to Forrest on 21 September 1891.
-The Post Office also opened as Yaugher on 27 July 1891 and was also renamed Forrest a few weeks later on 15 October 1891.
+The railway station was opened as Yaugher on 5 June 1891, but renamed to Forrest on 21 September 1891.
+The Post Office also opened as Yaugher on 27 July 1891 and was also renamed Forrest 11 weeks later, on 15 October 1891.

 The town football team was established in 1891 and competed in the Colac & District Football League until 2015, eventually folding after struggling to field netball and junior football teams due to lack of available players in the district.

 Today

-Consisting of a general store, upmarket restaurant, "pub", guesthouse and a variety of accommodation rentals, Forrest is the gateway to the Otway Ranges.
-It is fast becoming a hub for foodies and adventure tourists, which is now the primary economic driver of the town.
+Consisting of a general store, micro brewery, hotel, bike hire, guesthouse and a variety of accommodation rentals, Forrest is the gateway to the Otway Ranges.
+It is a destination for adventure tourists which is now the primary economic driver of the town.
+The two main drawcards for visiting tourists are the mountain bike trails and the platypus tour at Lake Elizabeth.
 The West Barwon river flows through the township and it is near the West Barwon reservoir, which services Geelong.

 During the past few years the town has begun to grow again with an influx of people seeking more affordable blocks of land not that far away from the coastal resorts of Apollo Bay, Skenes Creek, Grey River, Kennett River and Lorne.
 These can be reached either by a pleasant drive on a sealed main road or by ex-timber blue metal roads.
 Advice should be sought before motoring on the backroads to Kennett River, Wye River and Grey River.

 Fauna to be viewed on these drives include Australian king parrots, crimson rosellas, grey swamp wallabies, echidnas.
 Koalas have in the past been released into the Otways.

 The Smith Street Band recorded their third album Throw Me in the River in Forrest in July 2014.